Applications

 Roles

-Sub-tab enables route-specific role assignments, allowing administrators to control access to each individual route.
+In the Roles sub-tab you can configure route-specific role assignments, allowing administrators to control access to each individual route.

 Configuration of this tab is similar to routes.
 See Routes documentation for more information.